Reed-CompBio/spras/docs/tutorial/advanced.rst

 In SPRAS, users can define parameter grids for each algorithm directly in the configuration file.
 When executed, SPRAS automatically runs each algorithm across all parameter combinations and collects the resulting subnetworks.

-SPRAS will also supports parameter refinement using graph topological heuristics.
+SPRAS will also support parameter refinement using graph topological heuristics.
-These topological metrics help identify parameter regions that produce stable or biologically plausible outputs networks.
+These topological metrics help identify parameter regions that produce biologically plausible outputs networks.
 Based on these heuristics, SPRAS will generate new configuration files with refined parameter grids for each algorithm per dataset.

 Users can further refine these grids by rerunning the updated configuration and adjusting the parameter ranges around the newly identified regions to find and fine-tune the most promising algorithm specific outputs for a given dataset.